-Condition means everything in collecting antique, estate Jewelry and also pearls.
+The condition is an important cosnideration before invest in antique, estate Jewelry and also pearls.
 It will be fairly unlikely, as antique means over 100 years old that the piece under consideration will look 'as new'.
 Antique Jewelry will usually show some signs of wear or repair and these small details are something to look out for, with an eagle's eyes.
-If the jewelry looks perfect, it could be a reproduction or an antique style.
+If the jewelry looks perfect, it could be a reproduction of an antique style.
 On the positive side, it can also mean, it's been very well stored and looked after.

 Apply your Antique Jewelry buying basics and examine the piece carefully, paying special attention to the condition, yep, with a Jeweler's loupe.
 This is the fun part and it's not hard once you get the knack.
 Discover how easy it is to use a jewelers loupe here.

 Although you will not expect the piece to be in the same condition as brand spanking new jewelry, is the condition of the jewelry sound enough to buy?
-It being an investment it should, therefore, be investment worthy.
+It is an investment and should, therefore, be investment-worthy.
 Can you notice any obvious signs of a jewelry repair?
 Carefully examine the back of the jewelry.
 Some repairs are very good and have actually saved the life of the piece while bad repair jobs should be reconsidered.

 So how do you know if the piece under consideration has been repaired?
 The Jewelry loupe again.
 Seams, solder joins which appear as a different color metal to the main material are giveaways.
 Discover what else the Jewelry loupe can tell you.

-If you do detect a repair, you don't need to feel like one of the passengers on the titanic though do keep in mind, the repair should have been completed with quality consistent with the original work.
-Closely examine ever millimeter, including connections and clasps.
+If you do detect a repair, keep in mind, the repair should have been completed with quality consistent with the original work.
+Closely examine every millimeter, including connections and clasps.